tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 task run_phase(uvm_phase phase);

 phase.raise_objection(this); seq.start(seqr);
-phase.drop_objection(this); endtask endclass b) Phase Aware Sequences (Explicit Objection)
+phase.drop_objection(this); endtask endclass

+b) Phase Aware Sequences(Explicit Objection)

 1) The caller will pass the starting phase reference before starting the sequence.
 2) The sequence will explicitly call raise/drop to control the objection.
 3) Where exactly the raise/drop is called is up to the user design.
 It might be called in pre/ post_body (extra care is needed in this case as pre/post_body are not always called), or pre/post_start, or even the body itself.
-It might also be raised and dropped multiple times within the sequence execution to guard a specific critical logic class test extends ovm_test;
+It might also be raised and dropped multiple times within the sequence execution to guard a specific critical logic class

+test extends ovm_test;

 task run_phase (uvm_phase phase); seq.set_starting_phase(phase);